 Díaz-López is an inductee of the national honor societies Tau Beta Pi (engineering) and Pi Tau Sigma (mechanical engineering), as well as Manhattan’s highest scholastic honor society, Epsilon Sigma Pi.
 He received several academic scholarships, including the National Science Foundation STEM Scholarship; the Barry Goldwater Scholarship and the James Patterson Scholarship.
 He has helped other students as a tutor in engineering, physics and math, both at Manhattan and through J.P.
 Morgan Chase’s The Fellowship Initiative (TFI), which provides mentorship and academic support to underserved young people.

 In addition to his academic achievements, Díaz-López is an accomplished percussionist.
 In the 12 years of his musical training, he played instruments such as the timpani, snare drum, bass drum, crash cymbals, marimba, xylophone, glockenspiel bells and vibraphone.
-He served as drumline leader for the Manhattan College Pep Band and performed as a soloist and in percussion ensembles at the Bloomingdale School of Music in New York City.
+He served as drumline leader for the Manhattan University Pep Band and performed as a soloist and in percussion ensembles at the Bloomingdale School of Music in New York City.

 After graduation, Díaz-López plans to pursue a Ph.D. in mechanical engineering at Johns Hopkins University.
 He will deliver the valedictory address on behalf of his classmates at a ceremony to be held at a future date.